Visit us on Facebook

 If you are an Orthodox Christian looking for a parish, we are a lovely community to join.

-If you are interested in the Orthodox faith, you are most welcome to visit us.
 Should you wish to become an Orthodox Christian our priest and parish will gladly teach you.

 Most of us are converts from Roman Catholic and Protestant backgrounds, a few of us were born into the Orthodox Church, and some are individuals exploring the Orthodox Faith.